-I am a 38 year old lifelong Birmingham resident, wife of nineteen years, mother of two kids, product of homeschooling and second generation homeschooler, UAB graduate, photographer, accountant, and blogger.
-I have been blogging about countless random and mostly useless subjects for seven years at Grasping for Objectivity, where I became most known for a series of posts on Mom Jeans.
+I am a 39 year old lifelong Birmingham resident, wife of nearly twenty years, mother of two kids, product of homeschooling and second generation homeschooler, UAB graduate, photographer, accountant, and blogger.
+I have been blogging about countless random and mostly useless subjects for thirteen years at Grasping for Objectivity, where I became most known for a series of posts on Mom Jeans.
 Through my blogging, I’ve had the privilege of uncovering some of Birmingham’s most intriguing mysteries, including a two-part interview with Graffiti Artist Moist, as well as discovering the man behind Uncle Joe’s Tot Locker.

-My work is available for purchase via my website, via direct order for items not available on the website, and at Naked Art in Forest Park, The Vulcan Gift Shop, and Smith’s Variety in Mountain Brook.
+My work is available for purchase via my website, or via direct order for items not available on the website.
+I also help design and implement commercial workspace art layouts with both my work and other artist’s work.

 Feel free to email me at email@example.com for more information.